DoyleMichaelJames/Doyle-read-me/README.md

 - 10-years experience, in Marketing then Tech Support then **Product Management**;
 - enjoy UX, QA, SQL, TTRPG;
-- always eager to learn and happy to help  🤓
+- always eager to learn and happy to help.   🤓

 ---